loopholelabs/frpc-go/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Test A
 - [ ] Test B

-## Linting

-Please make sure you've run the following and fixed any issues that arise:

-- [ ] `trunk check` has been run

 ## Final Checklist:

 - [ ] My code follows the style guidelines of this project